Crash Bandicoot 4: It’s About Time is coming October 2

-Activision Publishing announced that an all-new Crash Bandicoot 4: It’s About Time is coming on the PlayStation 4 and Xbox One on October 2.
+Activision Publishing announced that the all-new Crash Bandicoot 4: It’s About Time is coming on the PlayStation 4 and Xbox One on October 2.

 Toys for Bob, the Activision-owned studio that previously worked on the Skylanders titles and the Spyro Reignited trilogy remake, is working on the game, which is sure to excite Crash fans who haven’t had a brand-new title in 12 years.
-Pre-orders are available now.
+Preorders are available now.

-Shawn Layden, former head of Sony’s game studios, stirred excitement around Crash Bandicoot when he wore a Crash Bandicoot T-shirt at a Sony event in December 2015.
+Shawn Layden, the former head of Sony’s game studios, stirred excitement around Crash Bandicoot when he wore a Crash Bandicoot T-shirt at a Sony event in December 2015.
 Activision duly bowed to fan demand and launched the Crash Bandicoot N. Sane Trilogy remake in 2017.
 It followed that up with another remake, Crash Team Racing: Nitro-Fueled, in 2019.
 Word of the new game leaked over the weekend due to an early posting by the Taiwan Digital Game Rating Committee.

 Crash Bandicoot was originally created by Naughty Dog for the original Sony PlayStation in 1996.
 The game was a huge hit and it led to a total of 18 titles, and it became Sony’s mascot character in its battle with Nintendo’s Mario during the original PlayStation era.
-The franchise cycled through a number of developers, from Naughty Dog to others such as Travellers Tales, Vicarious Visions, Universal’s affiliates, and others.
+The franchise cycled through a number of developers, from Naughty Dog to Traveller’s Tales, Vicarious Visions, Universal’s affiliates, and others.
 Now it is a multiplatform title in the hands of Toys For Bob, based in Novato, California.

-“We’ve gotten a lot of overwhelmingly positive responses to the remasters,” said Paul Yan, co-studio head of Toys For Bob, in an interview with GamesBeat.
+“We’ve gotten a lot of overwhelmingly positive responses to the remasters,” Paul Yan, a co-studio head of Toys For Bob, said in an interview with GamesBeat.
 “But one thing’s really clear that I’ve heard is that fans want.
 They’ve had this great experience going down nostalgia lane, but it’s time for something new.
 It’s time for something original.
-And when we look back at the history of the franchise, it has actually been over a decade since we’ve seen a new original entry in the franchise.”
+And when we look back at the history of the franchise, it has actually been over a decade since we’ve seen a new, original entry in the franchise.”

 The new game

 Yes, this game isn’t a remaster.
-As the name implies, it really is about time for a brand new Crash title, said Yan.
+As the name implies, it really is about time for a brand new Crash title, according to Yan.
 On top of that, the gameplay has elements of time travel, allowing players to slow down time or bend the laws of physics to get past enemies or barriers.

-“I’m super excited to finally take the wraps off what we’ve been developing for the last couple of years,” Yan said.
+“I’m super-excited to finally take the wraps off what we’ve been developing for the last couple of years,” Yan said.
 “Technically, this is the eighth game in the series.
 But we’re deliberately calling this Crash Bandicoot 4 because we’re positioning this as a true sequel to the first three games.”

 Yan said the first Naughty Dog trilogy was the high point of the series, both critically and commercially.
 Then it took off in a variety of directions.

-“We wanted to go back to that original place where classic Crash gameplay was focused on precision platforming,” Yan said.
-“And that’s where the events in It’s About Time starts off.”
+“We wanted to go back to that original place, where classic Crash gameplay was focused on precision platforming,” Yan said.
+“And that’s where the events in It’s About Time start off.”

 The absurd marsupial characters are back and putting a fresh spin on yet another cosmic conflict.
 Crash has to find four powerful Quantum Masks that must be united to restore order to the multiverse.